Analytic Functions and Visualizations

 Increase Groupby Limit

-You can increase the number of groups returned by your groupby query by using the
+You can increase the number of groups returned by your Groupby query with the limit keyword by adding

-Note, for very large number of groups the results are a no deterministic approximation.
+Note that for a number of groups larger than the maximum listed in the table above, the results are a no deterministic approximation.

 1where(status) groupby(status) calculate(count) sort(desc) limit(350)